Plataforma sobre Adaptación al Cambio Climático en España

 Stakeholder engagement:

-The project was carried out in accordance with the provisions made reference to article 6.1.3 above of the Master Plan for the Use and Management of the Park (PRUG).
-The project was developed under the oversight of the National Park’s Technical Services, through secondment to the Public company TRAGSA, which in turn subcontracted to two companies in the area a couple of project line items involving the mechanized boring and driving of posts for the installation of protective mesh.
+The project was executed in accordance with the provisions outlined in the Master Plan for the Use and Management of the Park (PRUG), specifically in article 6.1.3.
+It was developed under the direction of the Technical Services of the National Park, through an assignment to the public company TRAGSA, which in turn subcontracted a couple of tasks, including mechanized drilling and the installation of posts for protective mesh, to two local companies.

-However, in a previous preliminary phase, some of the Park's own personel participated and were in charge of the collection and selection of seeds in the area known as Quinto de la Torre inside the same National Park, on an extension of 125.63 ha and from a large number of parent trees, in order to seek their greater genetic diversity and future adaptability to the terrain.
+In a preliminary phase, some of the Park's own staff participated, taking responsibility for the collection and selection of seeds, which took place in the area known as Quinto de la Torre, within the National Park itself, covering an area of 125.63 ha with a large number of parent trees.
+This was done to ensure greater genetic diversity and future adaptability to the terrain.

-The selected seeds were transferred to a TRAGSA greenhouse for germination and care and obtained the MANCHA certificate of origin.
-They remained there until November 2017, when they were taken to the Park for planting.
+The selected seeds were transferred to a TRAGSA nursery for germination and care, and the seedlings obtained the MANCHA certificate of origin.
+They remained there until November 2017, when they were transferred back to the Park for planting.

-These preliminary activities resulted in no added costs to the project.
-All actions were carried out in coordination and under the supervision of the Park's Technical staff.
+These preliminary activities incurred no additional cost to the project.
+All actions were carried out in coordination and under the supervision of the Park's Technical Staff.

 Project interest:

-The state of conservation of the Park and the problems that have arisen to date are the result of the interaction of a series of factors, both natural and of anthropic origin, and the complex relationships and synergies generated in this regard in a particularly fragile enclave, given it is a wetland immersed in a dry land environment.
+The state of conservation in which the Park is located and the problems that have occurred to date are the result of the interaction of a series of factors, both natural and of anthropic origin, and of the complex relationships and synergies produced in this regard on an enclave that is particularly fragile because it is a wetland immersed in a rainfed environmental territory.

-The effect of some processes such as droughts, which are increasingly frequent and intense as a consequence of climate change, have a great influence on the Park, whose main problems are the consequence of the deficient management and organization carried out until recently with respect to the water resources of the area, hindering the conservation and recovery of habitats and ecosystems as well as the possibility to manage its resources sustainably.
+The effect of some processes such as drought episodes, which are becoming increasingly frequent and intense as a result of climate change, has a significant influence on the Park, whose main problems are a consequence of the poor management and planning developed until recently regarding the water resources of the area, hindering the conservation and recovery of habitats and ecosystems, as well as the possibility of sustainable management of its resources.

-Excessive water withdrawal in the area, both via direct extraction of surface water and overexploitation of groundwater, carried out intensively for years, has caused significant damage to the ecosystem, which has transitioned from a traditional agricultural rainfed farming proper to the region, to a predominant irrigated crops system with a high demand for water, which has led to the overexploitation of water resources.
+The excessive drainage of the area, both by direct extraction of surface water and by overexploitation of groundwater, carried out for years intensively, has caused significant damage to the ecosystem, shifting from an agricultural base of traditional rainfed cultivation typical of the region, to a predominant system of irrigated crops with a high demand for water, which has led to the overexploitation of water resources.

-All this has caused a decrease in the water table and a reduction in the size of the flooded area, in addition to contamination problems and eutrophication processes in the lagoons due to the concentration of nutrients from the lands surrounding the channels, which has contributed to the degradation process and a decrease in the quality of the fluvial flats.
+All this has caused a drop in the water table and a decrease in the flooded area, as well as pollution problems and eutrophication processes in the lagoons due to the concentration of nutrients from the land adjacent to the riverbeds, contributing to the process of degradation and decrease in the quality of the Tablas ecosystem.

-In recent years, the water table in the area has recovered due to the increase in rainfall and improvements in the management system of the Park and its area of influence, but not to a potential decrease in consumption; as a result, water availability in new periods of drought will return to levels that are below the minimum necessary to allow its proper functioning.
+In recent years, the water table in the area has recovered due to the increase in rainfall and an improvement in the management system of the Park and its area of influence, but not due to a potential decrease in consumption, meaning that in new periods of drought, it will once again be below the minimum necessary for its proper functioning.

-This means that, in order to bring back the water levels to their optimum level, irrigated land should be eliminated to the point that sustainable management of this resource can be effectively carried out.
+This means that in order to recover water levels to their optimal level, it would be necessary to eliminate irrigated land to the point that sustainable water management could be carried out.

-For all the above reasons, this project for the reconversion of irrigated cultivation lands to La Mancha Mediterranean dry land pastures, along with the restoration of surfaces through the use of holm oaks, grasses (Poaceae family), wild leguminous plants (Fabaceae family) and annual pastures, is particularly interesting, and also allows for the conservation and recovery of the ecosystem, the restoration of the water balance in the affected area, and the optimal use of its ecosystem resources, thus improving the socioeconomic conditions of the environment with the recovery of rural tourism and grazing of Manchego sheep.
+For all these reasons, this project to convert land from irrigated crops to dryland Mediterranean pastureland, with the restoration of areas by holm oak groves, grasses (Poaceae family), wild legumes (Fabaceae family), and annual pastures, is particularly interesting, also allowing the conservation and recovery of the ecosystem, the restoration of the water balance in the affected area, and the optimal use of its ecosystem resources, improving the socio-economic conditions of the environment with the recovery of natural tourism and grazing of La Mancha sheep.

-In this sense, similar actions must continue, eliminating irrigated land to achieve a reduction in water consumption and an adequate reconversion of the land, shifting the structure of the agricultural sector toward a more sustainable management of the system in order to recover the hydrological dynamics of the Park.
+In this sense, it is necessary to continue carrying out similar actions, eliminating irrigated land to achieve a reduction in water consumption and an adequate reconversion of land, reorienting the structure of the agricultural sector towards a more sustainable management of the system, to achieve the recovery of the hydrological functioning of the Park.

-Introducing technical improvements and promoting a socio-economic change in the crop structure toward a sustainable agriculture system that is compatible with the balance of the ecosystem will allow improving the quality of the Park and restoring its natural operating conditions, along with an optimization of its ecosystem services that will undoubtedly have a positive, long-term impact on the socioeconomic development in the area.
+Introducing technical improvements and promoting a socio-economic change in the structure of crops towards a sustainable agricultural system, compatible with the balance of the ecosystem, will improve the quality of the Park and restore its natural operating conditions, with an optimization of its ecosystem services that will undoubtedly have a positive impact on the level of socio-economic development in the area in the long term.

 Success and limiting factors:

-Making it through the first summer is the foundation for the success of the afforestation or restoration of native vegetation in the Mediterranean climate, and, therefore, the date of planting is key for the plants in order to be able to develop a root system that provides them with sufficient water availability and the strength to face the high summer evapotranspiration.
+The success of afforestation or restoration of native vegetation in the Mediterranean climate hinges on surviving the first summer, and therefore, the planting date is crucial for plants to develop a root system that provides them with sufficient water availability to cope with the high summer evapotranspiration.

-• reduce the degree of insolation suffered by plants
+• Reduce the degree of insolation that plants experience

-The implementation of an irrigation system considerably increases running costs or is impossible to implement altogether due to the inaccessibility of the land or the lack of a source of constant water supply.
-Therefore, it is customary to act on the second option, placing individual protections that provide shade and improve water conditions, in addition to serving as protection against predators.
+Implementing an irrigation system considerably increases the execution costs and may be impossible due to the inaccessibility of the land or the lack of a reliable water supply.
+For this reason, it is often preferable to act on the second approach by installing individual protections, which provide shade, improve water retention, and protect the plants from predators.

 Budget, funding and additional benefits: